Leading employers know that education, skilling, and career mobility is key to their talent strategy.

 Sometimes called direct tuition payment, tuition assistance differs from tuition reimbursement in that the employer’s contribution is paid upfront or deferred.

 This process significantly reduces or eliminates the need for an employee to pay out of pocket.
-Like tuition reimbursement, employers can attach conditions to tuition assistance programs, like type of program, designated schools, or required grade point average.
+Like tuition reimbursement, employers can attach conditions to tuition assistance programs.
+Conditions could include type of program, designated schools, or required grade point average.

 Examples of successful tuition assistance programs